tyj144/tylerjiang.me/src/pages/podcasts-i-listen-to/index.md

 **My Picks**
 * [Advice For Beginners](https://syntax.fm/show/058/advice-for-beginners-tech-skills-applying-for-jobs-focus-imposter-syndrome-more) - advice on starting out as a web developer
-* [How to Learn New Things Quickly](https://syntax.fm/show/044/how-to-learn-new-things-quickly) - the best way to learn is to DO
+* [How to Learn New Things Quickly](https://syntax.fm/show/044/how-to-learn-new-things-quickly) - the best way to learn is to do
 * [Marketing for Developers](https://syntax.fm/show/052/marketing-for-developers) - understanding your own brand and building a genuine relationship with an audience

 # History